k1r0s/not-awesome-es6-classes/README.md

 [How to Use Classes and Sleep at Night](https://medium.com/@dan_abramov/how-to-use-classes-and-sleep-at-night-9af8de78ccb4)

-I'm not convinced that using ES6 class syntax in this fashion is the best long term solution, but Dan has established a solid, reasonable set of guidelines to follow in the meantime:
+I'm not convinced that using ES6 class syntax in this fashion is the best long term solution for React, but Dan has established a solid, reasonable set of guidelines to follow in the meantime.
+If you feel that you must use ES6 classes to create React componenets, please follow his lead:

 __Key Points__
 - Resist making classes your public API.